Wim81/WV_base_theme/README.md

 - `full-width`: from within whichever container you can make sure your div is full-width by applying this mixin.
 Typically very handy for page parts which need a full width background image or background color.
 - `font`: this mixin is extensively used in the typography file and combines a number of font/text variables which are common.
 - `bg-img`: this mixin quickly applies the typical background image setup no-repeat/cover/center.
+- `bg-img-contain`: same thing, but instead of covering the div, the image is contained in it

+## Utility classes

+Sometimes you just want to quickly add a class for a recurring effect.
+On top of Bootstrap's utility classes, there are a few custom ones in the theme.

+- `bg-[COLOR]`: a number of classes to quickly modify an element's background-colour and some of its contents.
+- `overlay classes`: quickly apply an overlay effect on an element, and make sure all of its contents are put on top of that overlay.

+## So that's it for now...
+But I will be working on v1.1 the following months.
+Among the features I plan to add for that version are:
+- image slider
+- image gallery with interactive modal
+- customized select elements in forms
+- landing page template with sidebar
+- animated hamburger menu's
+- more (complex) headers & footers
+- ...

+But that's for later.
+If you plan to use this setup, good luck, and please do not hesitate to reach out to me.